 The demand for condos has remained strong.
 Condos can be more affordable, particularly for first-time homebuyers.
 In many markets throughout the country condominiums are still strong competitors to rental apartments.
-For many people, a third alternative-owning a condominium apartment is the answer.
 Tax deductions for mortgage interest and property taxes can be beneficial in bringing down the monthly cost of the unit below a rental unit of the same size and quality.

-There are buyers for condo units in most communities.
+There are buyers for condo

+units in most communities.
 Young singles and couples looking for a first home that is affordable make up some of the buyers.
 Professionals and empty nesters that can afford the more up-scale units make up another phase of the market.
 These groups still want the convenience of living in downtown or close-in locations because of the benefits of the urban environment.